Stevolunch64/Cpp-Projects/README.md

 (make sure you have SFML)

 Pong - TakeHomeStephen:
-C++ game thats similat to pong where you must keep every ball in play (have SFML for this)
+C++ game thats similar to pong where you must keep every ball in play (have SFML for this)

 CrazyEightsStephen.cpp: